ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 # The Chat's Prompt Area

-What is Chat without typing?
-This is the missing piece of the puzzle.
+What is a chat without typing?
+This is the final piece of the core chat experience.
+We'll now add a prompt area where users can type their messages and submit them to the conversation.

-In this case, we will use the `TextArea` and `Button` web components, placed side by side to form the prompt area.
+To do this, we'll use the `TextArea` and `Button` UI5 Web Components, positioned side by side.

-The user will type in the `TextArea` and then press the `Button` to submit the message.
+The user will enter their message in the TextArea and submit it by clicking the Button.

 <br>

 ## 1. Render the Prompt Area

+We’ll enhance the Chat template to include the input area:

-- Import `TextArea` and preset some of its properties (`growing`, `growingMaxRows`,`rows`)
+- Import `TextArea` and preset properties like `growing`, `growingMaxRows`, and `rows`
-- Import a new icon for the Submit Button
+- Import a new icon for the submit Button (paper-plane).
+- Add a new container inside the Popover to house the prompt elements.

 **Note:** The snippet shows the new code addition.